maggiedalke/Mitt-Map/README.md

 - Figure out how to calculate the distance between 2 sets of coordinates.
 Google can help you with this one.
 - Sort the points of interest returned by the forward geocoding based on distance to the user, in ascending order.
 - Output the list to the page.

-- Phase 3
+### Phase 3 - Abhijeet
 - Users can click on a point of interest, and the map will adjust to drop a new marker and recenter on that point of interest

 To complete this phase:
--Add an event listener to your points-of-interest list -Remove the existing marker, drop a new marker and recenter the map
+- Add an event listener to your points-of-interest list

-**ther requirements**
+- Remove the existing marker, drop a new marker and recenter the map
 - You should only retrieve poi or points of interest from your forward geocode.
 - You should retrieve the maximum results possible (10) from your forward geocode.